Invariant Grassmannians and a K3 surface with an action of order 192*2: Abstract

 \section{Abstract}

 Given a complex vector space $V$ of finite dimension, its Grassmannian variety parametrizes all subspaces of $V$ of a given dimension.
-Similarly, if a finite group $G$ acts on $V$, its invariant Grassmannian parametrizes all the $G$-invariant subspaces of $V$ of a given dimension.
-Based on this fact, we develop an algorithm for computing $G$-invariant projective varieties arising as an intersection of hypersurfaces of the same degree.
+Similarly, if a finite group $G$ acts on $V$, its invariant Grassmannian parametrizes all the $G-$invariant subspaces of $V$ of a given dimension.
+Based on this fact, we develop an algorithm for finding equations of $G-$invariant projective varieties arising as an intersection of hypersurfaces of the same degree.

-We apply the algorithm to find a projective model of a polarized K3 surface with a faithful action of $T_{192}\rtimes \mu_2$ and some further symmetric K3 surfaces with a degree 8 polarization.
+We apply the algorithm to find equations describing a polarized K3 surface with a faithful action of $T_{192}\rtimes \mu_2$ and some further symmetric K3 surfaces with a degree 8 polarization.